-A Preliminary Assessment of Credibility of a student threat is conducted for ANY threat of violence and is part of the Threat Assessment Process
+A Preliminary Assessment of Credibility of a student threat is conducted for ANY threat of violence and is part of a the Threat Assessment Process conducted only law enforcement agency, or an EVALUATION is performed by a third-party mental healthcare provider.

 A preliminary assessment of credibility of a threat is a preliminary INQUIRY carried out by the principal and when appropriate a school counselor.

-If the preliminary assessment establishes the credibility, then a subsequent INVESTIGATION is conducted only law enforcement agency, or an EVALUATION is performed by a third-party mental healthcare provider.
+If the preliminary assessment establishes the credibility, then a subsequent INVESTIGATION is conducted only law